← Back to all tools

 Equal Temperament and Alternative Tuning Systems

 This tuner uses equal temperament, where each semitone has the exact same frequency ratio (the twelfth root of 2, approximately 1.05946).
-This system allows you to play in any key with the same interval relationships.
-However, it is a compromise: pure intervals like the perfect fifth and major third are slightly different from their mathematically pure ratios.
+This system allows you to play in any key with the same interval relationships., it is a compromise: pure intervals like the fifth and major third are slightly different from their mathematically pure ratios.
 Just intonation uses pure ratios and sounds smoother for static chords but makes it impossible to modulate freely between keys.
-Pythagorean tuning optimizes fifths at the expense of thirds.
+Pythagorean tuning improves fifths at the expense of thirds.
 For practical purposes, equal temperament is the standard that all modern instruments and this tuner use.

 Pitch detection in JavaScript using Web Audio API